LAST UPDATED: APRIL 2026

 - Use social media in a different way.
 If you want to cultivate a deeper kind of friendship, be more vulnerable on your social platforms, don’t just make it be a highlight reel.
 You may deepen connections you already have or draw new people to you.
 And if it feels too risky to do this with your established profiles, consider setting up a Finstagram, a separate, alternate account you only use with your besties (or soon-to-be-besties).

 - Volunteer.
 Or join a Board.
 Or host a fundraiser.
-Again, it’s all about putting yourself in environments where you’ll be exposed to new folks and the bonus here is feeling good for giving back!
+Again, it’s all about putting yourself in environments where you’ll be exposed to new folks.
+And the bonus here is feeling good for giving back!

 - Host something for your neighbors.
 Or, at least, say “Hi” in the hallway or on the street taking out the recycling bin.